-- NEW: U.S. calls on North Korea to stop "provocative actions"
+- U.S. calls on North Korea to stop "provocative actions"

 - South Korean official: The projectiles "appear to be short-range missiles"